 I-90/IL 25 Park-n-Ride Station

-Station will further connect Elgin and the surrounding area to Schaumburg, Rosemont,
+connects Elgin and the surrounding area to Schaumburg, Rosemont, and Chicago.

-and Chicago.
-Construction will also bring about improvements to the area's pedestrian
+This project also brought about improvements to the area's pedestrian infrastructure,

-infrastructure with the installation of new sidewalks connecting the station to
+with the installation of new sidewalks connecting the station to adjacent neighborhoods.

 I-90/Barrington Road Park-n-Ride Station

-station is coming to Hoffman Estates!
-A pedestrian bridge over the tollway is
+to Hoffman Estates!
+A pedestrian bridge over the tollway is complete, and two

-complete, and two tunnels passing beneath ramps allow commuters to access eastbound
+tunnels passing beneath ramps allow commuters to access eastbound and westbound

-and westbound buses with ease.
-The investment in walkability at this location
+buses with ease.
+The investment in walkability at this location connects Pace

-connects Pace passengers to adjacent jobs and residences as well as forthcoming
+passengers to adjacent jobs and residences as well as forthcoming bike, kiss-n-ride

-bike, kiss-n-ride and park-n-ride facilities.
-Once fully open in 2018, commuters
+and park-n-ride facilities.
+Once fully open in 2018, commuters will have access

-The 25 new buses which operate the I-90 express routes feature comfortable,
+The 25 new buses that operate the I-90 express routes feature comfortable,

 high-backed seats and top-of-the-line features.
 Riders can stow a briefcase in